 Benchmarks, Partnering for Excellence Project Coordinator

-Keesha is Benchmarks Project Coordinator for both Rowan and Davidson counties for our Partnering for Excellence Project.
+Keesha is Benchmarks’ Project Coordinator for both Rowan and Davidson counties for our Partnering for Excellence Project.
 She has always been interested in working with data, a significant part of Partnering for Excellence.
 With a background in psychology and pre-medicine, Keesha Corbin worked extensively in Regenerative Medicine before beginning her work in Public Health with Wake Forest Baptist Medical Center.
 Here, she coauthored a systematic review on the co-occurrence of frailty and depression in the elderly.
-Keesha went to Wake Forest University where she got her BA in Psychology with a minor in Biology.
-She will be getting her Master’s degree in Public Health from University of North Carolina Charlotte.
+Keesha went to Wake Forest University where she got her BA in Psychology with a minor in Biology and is pursuing her Master’s degree in Public Health from University of North Carolina Charlotte.
 Already having a passion for medicine, Keesha found her love for working in Public Health through her participation in community outreach programs including being a leader in Wake Forest University’s Campus Kitchen Program and part of Alpha Phi Omega, a national service fraternity.

 Carla A. Whaley